camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/local/quickstart.md

 kill %1 %2 %3
 ```

-If you want to visualize the state of the workflow instances you can start the
+If you want to visualize the state of the process instances you can start the
 [Zeebe simple monitor](https://github.com/zeebe-io/zeebe-simple-monitor).